The best warming essential oils for the colder months

 Black Pepper Essential Oil

-Black Pepper Essential Oil has a warm, spicy aroma, that just like ginger oil, can be added to a carrier oil to create a blend that will warm the skin.
+Black Pepper Essential Oil has a warm, spicy aroma that, just like ginger oil, can be added to a carrier oil to create a blend that will warm the skin.

 On top of this, it’s also a great oil for helping to ground the mind, which is a bonus when feeling stressed or unfocused.